Description of the HTTP API

 *"volume_name": string, //Volume name

-*"volume_root": string, //Root (mount point) of the volume
+*"volume_root": string, //Volume root (mount point)

-*"xattr": XAttr[] //Extended information about the file
+*"xattr": Xattr[] //Extended information about the file

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

 uid (gid)—the numeric ID of the user (group);